shanayamehra/DS210_Final_Project/README.md

 ## Testing

 A small suite of unit tests verifies that `recommend_for()` behaves correctly in edge cases (no similar users) and in a simple two-user scenario.
 Run them via `cargo test`—you should see both tests pass successfully before you ship.

+## Conclusion

+This project showcases a streamlined pipeline combining Python data cleaning and Rust’s performance and type safety to deliver personalized restaurant recommendations.
+Modular code and unit tests ensure maintainability and correctness.
+The deterministic collaborative-filtering algorithm provides reproducible top-5 suggestions with a single cargo run, demonstrating the practical value of simple graph-based methods.